Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Results

 On the other hand, the results show how the SNN still achieves high accuracy on these same datasets, implying that its temporal dynamics allow to perceive order in time.
 In order to analyse which components of the network enable this capacity, we also test the performance of the SNN with conventional BN (SNN-BN) and the accuracy of the ANN with BNTT (ANN-BNTT).
 The accuracies obtained by both systems indicate that they are successfully learning to perceive order, meaning that both, spiking neurons and BNTT can enable a neural network to recognise temporal sequences on their own.
 Additionally, it is also worth noticing how, for the \textit{81-p} and \textit{96-p} datasets, the ANN with BNTT is more accurate than the SNN.

 In BNTT, the perception of order is gained by learning time-dependent values that are used to scale the activation maps of the network, providing temporal attention.
-In order to decorrelate this capacity from the normalization strategy, we create a modified version of the non-temporal ANN with regular BN that we call ANN-TW (ANN with temporal weight).
-This version adds a learnable weight $w_{l,t} \in \mathbb{R}^1$ per time-step $t$ at each layer $l$, which is used to scale the activation map after the convolution (Conv) and BN layers as: $y_{l,t} = BN(Conv(x_{l,t}))\cdot w_{l,t}$.
-Additionally, because BNTT learns independent parameters for each channel, we also define an alternative version (ANN-TWC) where each channel learns a different temporal weight.
+In order to decorrelate this capacity from the normalization strategy, we create two modified versions of the non-temporal ANN with regular BN which implement learnable temporal weights, ANN-TW and ANN-TWC (introduced in Section \ref{sec.NN_arch}).

 The performance of ANN-TW (Table \ref{tab.dvsgh}) proves how a single time-dependent weight per layer is enough to recognise the temporal sequences in \textit{81-p} and how the learned value does not need to be different between channels for temporal perception purposes.
 Still, the ANN-TWC obtains a slightly higher accuracy.
 Apart from that, the performances of both networks are lower to those of the systems using time-dependent normalization statistics, proving how these are not essential but indeed beneficial.
 A BNTT ablation study is available in Appendix C.